 By Michael Lanza

 So you didn’t plan months in advance to reserve a permit for backpacking this summer in Glacier, Yosemite, on the Teton Crest Trail, Wonderland Trail, or John Muir Trail or in another popular national park?
-Or you applied for a permit but got rejected?
+Or you tried to reserve a permit but failed?
 Now what?
 Where can you still go this year?

 You’re in luck.
-This story describes 15 backpacking trips you can still plan and take this year—either because they don’t require a permit reservation or, in the case of Yosemite, North Cascades, and Olympic national parks, you can still obtain a backcountry permit reservation for many summer dates and trails, where one is required.
+This story describes 18 backpacking trips you can still plan and take this year—because most of them don’t require a permit reservation, and in the case of Yosemite, North Cascades, Grand Canyon, Great Smoky Mountains, Olympic, and Capitol Reef national parks, where one is required, you can still obtain a backcountry permit for this summer or fall.

-Six of them are in top-tier national parks, and the others are all multi-day wilderness hikes with national park-caliber scenery.
+Six of these trips are in top-tier national parks, and the others are all multi-day wilderness hikes with national park-caliber scenery.
 They all possess qualities that make them stand out in personal memory among the countless adventures I’ve enjoyed over the past three-plus decades, including the 10 years I spent as Northwest Editor of Backpacker magazine and even longer running this blog.

 If you don’t want to miss your opportunity to get into the wilderness this year, scroll through this list and start the gears turning to make one of these trips happen.
 You know that you’ll be glad you did.